lose power

 Pros:

 The great thing about a Volcano Stove is the fact that you can use wood, charcoal, and propane.
-Please check if you decide to buy one because there are two different adaptors for using the Volcano Stove if using propane.
+Please check if you decide to buy one, as there are two different adapters for using the Volcano Stove when using propane.

 The unit will come with either the small propane canister adaptor or the large propane tank adaptor.
 I have both, but I prefer using the large adaptor.
-So, just check on the package to see which size comes with the one you are purchasing.
-I love buying things I can use for emergencies, like when we lose power or if we go camping.
+So, just check the package to see which size comes with the one you are purchasing.
+I love buying things I can use in emergencies, such as when we lose power or go camping.

 Mine came with a zippered bag and other handy items, but the fuel fits compactly inside the larger heavy-duty bag if you want more options for transport and storage.
 This is a perfect camping item because you can cook on top of the picnic table if it’s sturdy.
 Adaptor for Volcano Stove